BrysonKagy/brysonkagy.github.io/research.md

 Joint MSRI-BIRS Graduate Summer School - Sums of Squares Method in Geometry, Combinatorics and Optimization.
 (BIRS) Kelowna, Canada, Summer 2022

 ### Presentations
+2025 SIAM Conference on Applied Algebraic Geometry minisymposium on phylogenetic networks, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

+2025 Spring Southeastern AMS Sectional Meeting, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

+2025 Joint Mathematics Meeting AMS Special Session on MRC Algebraic Combinatorics, Talk: “Inversion sets of the Poset of the Cyclohedron”

-2024 International Symposium on Symbolic and Algebraic Computation, Poster: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"
+2024 UNCW Combinatorics and Probability Seminar, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

+2024 Brown University graduate student seminar, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

+2024 ICERM semester program: Theory, Methods, and Applications of Quantitative Phylogenomics, Talk: “U-Statistics applied to Phylogenetics”

-2024 Graduate Student Meeting in Applied Algebra and Combinatorics, Poster: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"
+2024 ICERM Theory, Methods, and Applications of Quantitative Phylogenomics graduate students seminar, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

 2024 Graduate Students Combinatorics Conference, Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

-2024 Graduate Recruitment Weekend , Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"
+2024 Graduate Recruitment Weekend, Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

-2024 Joint Mathematics Meeting, Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"
+2024 Joint Mathematics Meeting AMS Special Session on Algebraic Approaches to Mathematical Biology, Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

-2023  Meeting on Applied Algebraic Geometry, Poster "Equidistant Circular Rooted Split Network Space"

-2019 Joint Mathematics Meeting, Poster “Fair Division for Drawing Legislative Districts”

 2019 National Conference on Undergraduate Research, Talk: “Fair Division for Drawing Legislative Districts”

 2018 SIAM LA-TX conference, Talk: “Fair Division for Drawing Legislative Districts”

-2018 Joint Mathematics Meeting, Poster: “One-Bit Johnson-Lindenstrauss Lemma”

-2017 Young Mathematicians Conference, Poster: “One-Bit Johnson-Lindenstrauss Lemma”